Oak Class 2025 - 2026

 PE

-PE days will announce shortly.
+PE days will be Tuesday and Wednesday.
 Please can children come into school on those days already dressed in their PE kits.

 Homework